Back to Colorado

 Increase Access to Pharmacy Services

-This bill requires health benefit plans and Medicaid to cover additional pharmacist-provided services, prohibits discrimination against pharmacists based on license type, defines 'final product verification', and expands independent prescriptive authority for certain conditions.
+This bill requires health benefit plans and Medicaid to cover certain services provided by pharmacists within their scope of practice, prohibits discrimination against pharmacists based on license type, and adds a definition for 'final product verification'.

 What This Bill Does

-• Requires health benefit plans to provide coverage for health-care services provided by a pharmacist within their scope of practice.
+• Requires health benefit plans to provide coverage for health-care services provided by a pharmacist that are within the pharmacist's scope of practice.

-• Prohibits health insurance companies from discriminating against pharmacists based solely on their license type, allowing them to participate in provider networks and receive proper reimbursement.
+• Prohibits health insurance companies from discriminating against pharmacists based on their license type when it comes to participation and reimbursement.

 Who It Names or Affects